rytswd/get-istio-multicluster/clusters/armadillo/README.md

 This file contains endpoint details of how to connect to Bison cluster.

+### `dolphin-connections.yaml`

+This file contains endpoint details of how to connect to Dolphin cluster.

 ### `coredns-configmap.yaml`

 This is for multicluster DNS routing.
 Sets up `kube-system/coredns` with `istiocoredns`.